Lme20/GDT-notes/COURSES/DIT224/course.md

 - describe adaptive super sampling scheme
 - know what jittering is
 - What a skip-pointer tree is
-- Know what shadow cache is
 - What a Kd-tree is
 - Be able to describe ray/BVH intersection test
-- Fresnel effect: Metal vs dielectrics (how do dielectrics behave?
+- describe the Fresnel effect: Metal vs dielectrics (how do dielectrics behave?
 How does metal behave?)
+  - draw the angle with intensity diagram for both dielectrics/metals (fresnel reflectance)
 - Describe how ray trace using constructive solid geometry
 - Draw grid (plain/hierarchical/recursive)
   - mailboxing
 - Draw all our other spatial data structures (octree/quadtree, AABSP-tree (kd-tree), polygon-aligned BSP tree, Sphere/AABB/OBBtree)
+- why can shadow rays be faster than othe rays?

 # Tutorials